 |Dr. Mohammad El Abd|

-El Abd comes to Dartmouth through the Dartmouth College–American University of Kuwait Project, a collaboration begun in 2003 to provide assistance to the founding and ongoing development of Kuwait's first private liberal arts university.
+El Abd comes to Dartmouth through the Dartmouth College–American University of Kuwait Program, a collaboration begun in 2003 to provide assistance to the founding and ongoing development of Kuwait's first private liberal arts university.
 Now enrolling more than 2,000 students, AUK offers bachelor's degrees in media and communications, international studies, graphic design, computer engineering, and business administration.

 "I look forward to visiting iQBS this summer," says El Abd, "to continue my research in applying proposed algorithms to practical applications."
 Adding that he intends to share with AUK engineering students what he learns at Dartmouth about new hardware and software systems, El Abd hopes the Fellowship might be the start of a longer-term collaboration between colleagues at AUK and Dartmouth.